msnidal/attercop/README.md

 (1/1) ls -l | grep ^d | sort -k5 -n -r
 ```

-It then lets you cycle through multiple options if the prompt is somewhat ambiguous, and either confirm (and run!) or reject the command.
+It then lets you cycle through multiple options with `Tab` if the prompt is somewhat ambiguous, and either confirm and run with `y` or `Enter`, copy to clipboard with `c`, or outright reject the command with `q`, `Ctrl+C` or `Ctrl+D`.

 ## Installation

-The package is now available on PyPI, so you can install it with pip:
+The package is now available on PyPI, so as long as you're running Python >=3.10, you can install it with pip:

 ```bash
 pip install attercop
 ```

 You will need to set the environment variable `OPENAI_API_KEY` to your personal OpenAI API key.
-You can get one [here](https://beta.openai.com/).

-### What about other LLM providers?

-I would definitely prefer this tool to be agnostic to the LLM provider.
-If you want to add support for another provider, please open an issue or a pull request.
+[You can get one here](https://beta.openai.com/) - as of January 2023, as a new member you will get plenty of free credits to play with.
+[For more on pricing you can see their page here.](https://openai.com/api/pricing/)

 ## Usage